junior-devleague/cyber-security/schools/kapolei/2017/class-briefing.md

 - Live coded a few example commands like net user, net localgroup, net accounts, and how to send output of command to a text file

 **Homework:** No homework due but practice using the command line for everything!
 The more you can use the commands the more comfortable and quick you will be during the competition.

+# Class recap - Week 7 10/5/17 1:45pm - 3:05pm

+### Topics

+Format of the class was as follows:
+- Began class with short discussion on what to expect in the coming weeks/months
+- Then moved on to contine working on Windows 7 image and Windows Server 2008 using only the CLI

+**Discussed 3 major things to remember:**
+1. Every student needs to register for Netacad and Cyber Patriot both of which can be found in your email.
+2. Weekly blog assignments will now be 1-2 networking modules on Netacad which will be still be assigned on Mondays and Due on Fridays.
+This is mandatory and will be strictly graded as not completing assignments will not only hurt you but also your team.
+3. During the break we will have a mock Cyber Patriot competition on Tuesday 10/10/17 starting at **7:30 am** till whenever we finish and Thursday 10/12/17 at **10:00am** that every student is expected to attend.

+**Homework:** In Netacad complete the Introduction to Networks and Pretest Exam as well as everything in Chapter 1.